Employee Opt-In SMS Text Messaging Rules and Methods

 To increase employee SMS opt-in rates, use ContactMonkey’s all-in-one internal communications platform.
 You’ll be able to send internal emails and mass employee texts from a single user interface.
 This helps you streamline the promotion of your SMS program and gather consent quickly to increase SMS opt-in rate.

-Pick a plan that suits your unique internal communication needs.
+Pick a plan that suits your unique needs.

 Are There Exceptions to Employee SMS Opt-in Requirements?